LArchaon/whfb-characters/Boris.md

 Savvy               | +5 Intelligence
 Warrior Born        | +5 Weapon Skill
 Coolheaded          | +5 Willpower
+Wrestling           | Unarmed attacks are with a +10% bonus to WS when grappling. +10% bonus on grappling S Tests.

 ### Skills
 Skill                        | Type| Proficiency